poltak/dotfiles/README.md

 __Note:__ I use [oh-my-zsh] (https://github.com/robbyrussell/oh-my-zsh)
 for managing most Z shell configurations.
 Hence .zshrc depends on oh-my-zsh to work as intended.
+__Note:__ The files in this directory are no longer updated and have since been merged into my forked [oh-my-zsh] (https://github.com/poltak/oh-my-zsh) repo.

 ### sublimetext/
 Sublime Text 2 user and default configs.